 What Are Their Main Differences?

 Actually, 'either' refers to one of the things out of a group of two options, on the other hand, 'both' refers to two things out of a group of two members or options.
-However, 'either' sometimes has a really close meaning to 'both'.
+However, 'either' sometimes has a really similar meaning to 'both.'